jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

           Software Developer for mobile using Android at <strong><a href="http://www.myndconsulting.com/">Mynd Consulting</a></strong>
         </p>
         <p>
-          Involved in developing versions 2 and 3 of the Dr. Oz app for Android devices
+          Involved in developing versions 2 and 3 of the Dr. Oz app for Android devices.
+          <small>(Version 3 is not yet uploaded to the Play Store as of May 2018.)</small>
         </p>
       </td>
     </tr>